Current Environment:

 When we’re hot, we get flushed as small blood vessels under the skin widen (dilate) to bring blood close to the surface and let its warmth escape.
 But when we’re cold, those blood vessels narrow (constrict) to preserve warmth inside for our brain, heart and other vital organs.

 Not everyone with Raynaud’s has all three color changes, or in the same order.
 Which body parts are affected and how long the attacks last also varies from person to person.
-But all patients do fall into one of two categories of Raynaud’s.
+All patients do fall into one of two categories of Raynaud’s.

 According to the Arthritis Foundation, 4 to 15 percent of the people in the United States have Raynaud’s phenomenon.
 In that group, more than 80 percent have primary Raynaud’s (largely benign), while the rest have secondary Raynaud’s (sometimes serious).
 And just as the severity of the two types of Raynaud’s is different, so are their risk factors.